-Another case where the results obtained here may be relevant concerns the evolution of the recently-discovered `long-period transients' \cite[LPTs;][]{hw22}.
+{Aside from the systems considered in Sec.~\ref{sec:astro}}, another case where the results obtained here may be relevant concerns the evolution of the recently-discovered `long-period transients' (LPTs) \cite{hw22}.
 These sources pulse in the radio band in a manner remarkably similar to radio-loud magnetars, but with periods ranging from several minutes to hours.
-While their origin is unknown, the two leading models involve `spun-down' magnetars \citep{cz24,sdp25a} or compact white-dwarf binaries \citep{qz25,sdp25b}.
+While their origin is unknown, the two leading models involve `spun-down' magnetars \cite{cz24,suvm23} or compact white-dwarf binaries \cite{qz25,sdp25b}.
 In either case, supernova fallback or disc-fed accretion from a companion could play a role.
 Given that strong magnetic fields are required to produce coherent radio emissions, any would-be discs near such systems could be in the magnetically-dominated regime.
-In the binary picture, for example, the low duty cycle of many sources \cite[such as GLEAM-X J 162759.5--523504.3;][]{hw22} could theoretically be explained by disc recession: warp-related instabilities deplete chunks of material such that magnetospheric interactions, otherwise impeded by the circling plasma, can take place to launch radio pulses.
+In the binary picture, for example, the low duty cycle of many sources (such as GLEAM-X J 162759.5--523504.3 \cite{hw22}) could theoretically be explained by disc recession: warp-related instabilities deplete chunks of material such that magnetospheric interactions, otherwise impeded by the circling plasma, can take place to launch radio pulses.
 Such events could be sporadic depending on the refilling time, explaining LPT irregularity.
 It would therefore be interesting in future to consider the tearing timescales described in Sec.~\ref{sec:astro} but for cataclysmic variables or polars rather than neutron stars or black holes.